ultimate271/notes/martin/storm01Prologue01.md

 Smile all you want, Ser Piggy.
 We’ll see who laughs tonight.
 He only wished he had time to kill Tollett as well.
 Gloomy horsefaced fool, that’s what he is.

+### Chett reports to Mormont, and contemplates his freedom from him soon enough
 The climb was steep, even on this side of the Fist, which had the gentlest slope.
 Partway up the dogs started barking and pulling at him, figuring that they’d get fed soon.
 He gave them a taste of his boot instead, and a crack of